-Under display section, you have two more options.
+Under the display section, you have two more options.

 - Show pixels for HTML features – It is to use pixels as the default unit of measurement in dialogue boxes that are related to HTML features.

-- Show measurements in width of characters is useful when it comes to printing.
+- Show measurements in the width of characters are useful when it comes to printing.

 When you want to change the ruler unit back to the default units of measurement, head back to the same setting in the Office application options window.

 Microsoft PowerPoint doesn’t offer a direct way to change ruler unit, but instead, it depends on Regional Settings of Windows 10.
 It is rather crude, but if you want to change the unit, you need to change the settings in Windows.
 The default setting on my computer is cm as I am following the Metric.
 If I change it to the US, it will display inches.